 In order to be legally binding, you must have legal advice at the time of signing a Financial Agreement, and your lawyer must sign a certificate confirming that such advice has been given.

-Binding financial agreements need to be carefully considered and worded to ensure that they take into account any structural implications (eg family trusts, companies, self-managed super funds) of the proposed settlement, as well as tax implications and any other consequential matters, such as refinancing obligations.
+Binding financial agreements need to be carefully considered and worded to ensure that they consider any structural implications (eg family trusts, companies, self-managed super funds) of the proposed settlement, as well as tax implications and any other consequential matters, such as refinancing obligations.